thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 ### Troubleshooting

 Sometimes you can observe frequent blinking of the blue led after firmware upload.
-This is probalby related to missing initialization data.
+This is probably related to missing initialization data.
 Use following command to fix this:

 ```bash
 $ sudo ./esptool.py -b 115200 write_flash --flash_mode dio --flash_size 32m 0x3fc000 ~/samples/nodemcu/nodemcu-firmware/bin/esp_init_data_default.bin --verify
 ```

 Sometimes you are not able to upload lua files.
-Try reseting device and executing command again within first 10 seconds after reset.
-If no success, try to delete init.lua code from nodemcu:
+Try to reset device and executing command again within first 10 seconds after reset.
+If no success, try to delete init.lua code from NodeMCU:

 ```bash
 $ sudo ./luatool.py --port /dev/ttyUSB0 -b 115200 --delete init.lua